Hamengkubuwono II

-Hamengkubuwono II (also spelled Hamengkubuwana II, 7 March 1750 – 3 January 1828), born Raden Mas Sundoro, was the second sultan of Yogyakarta 1792-1810, 1811–12 and finally 1826-28 during the Java War.
+Hamengkubuwono II, 2nd Sri Sultan of Yogyakarta (also spelled Hamengkubuwana II, 7 March 1750 – 3 January 1828), born Raden Mas Sundoro, was the second sultan of Yogyakarta 1792-1810, 1811–12 and finally 1826-28 during the Java War.

+Early life

+He was the fifth son of Hamengkubuwana I, eldest son born to his second queen consort, Gusti Kanjeng Ratu Kadipaten.
+He spent his childhood with his mother, in a refugee camp due to the war against the VOC.

+In his youth, he was sent to Surakarta, intended to get to know better his future bride candidate, Gusti Kanjeng Ratu Alit, the eldest daughter of Pakubuwana III.
+The son of their union would be expected to reunite Kasultanan Yogyakarta and Kasunanan Surakarta.
+However, the plan failed as Gusti Kanjeng Ratu Alit, sooner or later, wed Kanjeng Pangeran Harya Prabu Hamijaya, eldest son of Mangkunegara I born to a junior wife, Raden Ayu Kusumapatahati.
+This was considered humiliation to Yogyakarta, which resulted in the return of his half-sister, Gusti Kanjeng Ratu Bendara, who sued Mangkunegara I for divorce.

+Reign

-He succeeded his father, Hamengkubuwono I who died in 1792.
-After Daendels pressured him, in December 1810, he was forced to abdicate in favour of his son, Raden Mas Surojo who was made the new sultan, under the name Hamengkubuwono III.
+He succeeded his father, Hamengkubuwono I, who died in 1792.
+After Daendels pressured him, in December 1810, he was forced to abdicate in favour of his son, Raden Mas Surojo, who was made the new sultan, under the name Hamengkubuwono III.
 However, nearly one year later, in 1811, the English under Stamford Raffles restored him to the throne.
 However, due to his aggressive behaviour towards the English, six months later in June 1812, he was deposed and exiled to Penang.
-He returned to Java in 1815, but in 1817, deeming him as a threat, he was exiled for the second time by the Dutch, this time to Ambon.
+He returned to Java in 1815, but in 1817, deeming him a threat, he was exiled for the second time by the Dutch, this time to Ambon.

 In 1826, the Dutch decided to return him from exile and restored him as the sultan.
 His third reign coincided with the Java War.
 On 3 January 1828, he died.
 He was succeeded by his great-grandson, Hamengkubuwono V. He was buried in Kotagede instead of the royal graveyard of Imogiri, due to the turbulence at the time.